Picnic at Otari-Wilton's Bush

 You can hold weddings on Cockayne Lawn at Otari-Wilton's Bush - it is available for ceremonies involving up to 100 people.

-To request a booking at this venue, complete the appropriate booking forms:
+To request a booking at this venue, refer to the following:

 The reserve is a resource for botanical and horticultural research.